ewenchou/alexa-client/README.md

 ## Configuration

-Copy the sample config file from `config/alexa_client.ini` to your home directory as `~/.alexa_client.ini`.

-    cp config/alexa_client.ini ~/.alexa_client.ini

-Edit the file and add your own Alexa Voice Service values to the `[avs]` section.
+A sample configuration file is available in `config/alexa_client.ini`.
+You need to set values for your Alexa Voice Service variables before you can use `alexa_client`.

+Alexa client will look for the configuration file in the following paths:

+* `config/alexa_client.ini` (i.e. local path where alexa_client is installed)

+* `/opt/alexa-client/config/alexa_client.ini`

+* `~/.alexa_client.ini`

 ## Tests